chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 * :math:`\tau` is the shear stress;
 * :math:`\mathbf{F}_{pf}^A` and :math:`\mathbf{F}_{pf}^B` are the source terms representing the forces applied back in the fluid due to the interaction with particles for Models A and B, respectively.

-For Model A, since the pressure term corresponds to a 'fluid fraction of the pressure', we can write the interaction term as:
+For Model A, since the pressure and shear stress terms are considered to be partially in the particle's phase, we can write the interaction term as:

 .. math::
     \mathbf{F}_{pf}^A = \frac{1}{V_{\Omega}}\sum_{i}^{n_p}\left ( \mathbf{f}_{pf, i} - \mathbf{f}_{\nabla p, i} - \mathbf{f}_{\nabla \cdot \tau, i} \right )

-while for Model B, since the pressure is totally in the fluid, we write:
+while for Model B, since the pressure and shear stress are totally in the fluid, we write:

 .. math::
     \mathbf{F}_{pf}^B = \frac{1}{V_{\Omega}}\sum_{i}^{n_p}\left ( \mathbf{f}_{pf, i} \right )